pandres95/pandres95/README.md

 Hi, I'm Pablo Dorado.
 I'm a Development Tools and methodologies researcher, passionate by education and in ways to improve people's life quality through technology.

-I'm currently working on [Animal Research (a.k.a.
-Owly)](https://theowly.io), where we build the ultimate personal assistant for the people, and learning about Data Science in my free time.
+I'm currently working on [Pulsar](https://pulsarml.com), and learning about Data Science in my free time.
 Also, I'm the producer of a Podcast called [Podcastless](https://podcastless.com).

 <!--
 **pandres95/pandres95** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.